IvanVenkov712/Http-Server/README.md

             </body>
         </html>

-4. Now run the Command prompt as administrator and type the following command: `"Http Server.exe" noconf`.
+5. Now run the Command prompt as administrator, change the directory to that of the executable and type the following command: `"Http_Server_x32.exe" noconf` or respectively `"Http_Server_x64.exe" noconf`.
 This way you will start the server without configuration file.
 All properties are set to the [defaults](docs/user/configuration.md#default-property-values).
 An output like this: